BrOleg5/serial-port-lib/README.md

 # Serial Port Library

-Library was created to write and read bytes by Serial Port.
+Library was created to transmit and receive bytes by Serial Port.
 Windows only.

 ## Requirements